 Transferring Credits to Garrett College

+To the fullest extent possible, Garrett College seeks to maximize the transferability of courses and credits.
 The following regulations apply to the transfer of credits:

 - Transcripts from post-secondary institutions outside of the U.S. must be translated, certified, and evaluated by World Education Services (www.wes.org).

 - Credits approved for transfer will be recorded on the student’s GC transcript.

 - Credits earned for remedial course work are not transferrable.

 - Grades for transfer courses are not recorded on the GC transcript and are not included in the GPA calculation.
 As such, in the case of a repeated course, credit earned via transfer does not replace a prior grade in the CGPA calculation.

 - Credit hours for classes at a school operating on a quarter hour system are converted to semester hours.
 Each quarter hour of credit is worth 2/3 of one semester hour credit.
 Converted hours are rounded down to the nearest whole number.